spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

 - serverAddress is the address (`localhost:55555`) where the server workload is listening for client connections.
 - [spiffetls.MTLSClientWithSourceOptions](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#MTLSClientWithSourceOptions) is used to configure the [X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2@v2.0.0-alpha.3/workloadapi?tab=doc#X509Source) used by the internal Workload API client.
 - spiffeID is a SPIFFE ID (`spiffe://example.org/server`), which along with the [tlsconfig.AuthorizeID](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#AuthorizeID) function configures the client to connect only to a server that presents an X509-SVID with a matching SPIFFE ID.
 You can pick any of the functions that return a [tlsconfig.Authorizer](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#Authorizer) included with the library, or you can make your own.
 - socketPath is the address of the Workload API (`unix:///tmp/agent.sock`) to which the internal Workload API client connects to get up-to-date SVIDs.
-Alternatively, we could have omitted this configuration option, in which case the dialer would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API, then the code could have been written like this:
+Alternatively, we could have omitted this configuration option, in which case the dialer would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API.
+The code could have then been written like this:
 ```go
 	conn, err := spiffetls.Dial(ctx, "tcp", serverAddress, tlsconfig.AuthorizeID(spiffeID))
 ```

 ## That is it!
 As we can see the go-spiffe library allows your application to use the Workload API transparently for both ends of the connection.
-The go-spiffe takes care of fetching and automatically renewing the X.509 SVIDs needed to mantain a secure communication.
+The go-spiffe library takes care of fetching and automatically renewing the X.509 SVIDs needed to maintain a secure communication.

 ## Building
 To build the client workload: